The 8 Lunar Phase Types

 The astrological aspect between the Sun and Moon in a Waxing Gibbous phase is the sesquisquare or sesquiquadrate.
 The Moon moves ahead of the Sun 135 – 180 degrees.
 This is the last of the growing or waxing phases moving toward culmination.

-The metaphor we have been using described a seed growing, pushing through the ground, developing and organizing through trial and teamwork.
+The metaphor we have been using describes a seed growing, pushing through the ground, developing, and organizing through trial and teamwork.
 In this phase the idea is almost formed, things are perfected and finalized.
 This group is about making edits, tweaks, and adding final touches.